Prevention

 Regular Eye Screenings: Catching It Early

-Annual vision checks can identify early signs of myopia before it worsens.
+Bi-Annual vision checks can identify early signs of myopia before it worsens.

 Tip: Prevention works best when it's part of everyday life.
 Small changes, big results.